Abhishek1god/PA_/README.md

 - Can open youtube,facebook and search for you.
 - Has timer and stopwatch and can tell the temperature through an API

-(Avoid the code if you want to maintain your sanity.
-Spoilers it's not very clean)